-• In Key Stages 1 and 2, work may be rewarded with one, two or three house points and any children with exceptional pieces of work in terms of effort, progress or content should be referred to the Co Head Teachers for affirmation and further house points.
+• In Key Stages 1 and 2, work may be rewarded with one, two or three house points and

-- House points should be used in a similar manner for acts of kindness, thoughtfulness or other examples of children showing care and concern for others.
+- any children with exceptional pieces of work in terms of effort, progress or content should be referred to the Assistant Head Teachers, Deputy Head Teacher or Co-Head Teachers for affirmation and further house points. - House points should be used in a similar manner for acts of kindness, thoughtfulness, actioning our virtues or other examples of children showing care and concern for others.
 A House Point Poster, detailing the reward system, is displayed in each classroom.
 See Appendix 1. - House Point Reward Charts are displayed in classrooms and added to during the school week.
 On a Thursday afternoon, the totals for each house are submitted on-line to be collated.
-This is announced in the Friday Celebration Assembly. - Children collect their own house points throughout the year and are awarded certificates, culminating in a Platinum Award, which includes a voucher. - Children can also achieve points on Class Dojo (KS1) and Teams, our online learning platforms, for their homework. - In Reception, staff sing their praise of positive behaviour to the children.
+This is announced in the Friday Celebration Assembly. - Children collect their own house points throughout the year and are awarded certificates, culminating in a Platinum Award, which includes a voucher. - In Reception, staff sing their praise of positive behaviour to the children.
 Children are rewarded with various stickers and each Friday a child, who has shown a positive attitude to school life and others during the week, takes home a mascot for the weekend.
 A child from each reception class is also chosen to be the 'Good Choice Champion'. - Positive contributions to school and community life may be praised and shared with others in class or year group Collective Worship. - End of year certificates are awarded in recognition of positive aspects of school life. - Each week, the class teacher selects a child as "star of the week" and they are given a small reward.
 Children can choose a friend who they would like to take to the front of the dinner line to go in first each day the following week.
-All 'stars of the week' are announced on the St Martin's website, as well as at Friday's Celebration Assembly. - Photographs of the children are also displayed on the 'St Martin's Marvels' board. - 'Golden Time' is available for staff to use if they so wish. - Class teachers use a variety of positive strategies to encourage and motivate their pupils; many staff implement their own strategies for rewarding positive behaviour. - Assembly on a Friday includes whole school celebration of pupils' successes, attained both within and outside the school.
+All 'stars of the week' are announced on the St Martin's website, as well as at Friday's Celebration Collective Worship. - 'Golden Time' is available for staff to use if they so wish. - Class teachers use a variety of positive strategies to encourage and motivate their pupils; many staff implement their own strategies for rewarding positive behaviour. - Collective Worship on a Friday includes whole school celebration of pupils' successes, attained both within and outside the school.